brentkirkland/lamport-clocks/README.md

 ### To Run:

-Open three local terminals and run
+Open three local terminals and run:

 `./asg1 [testfile #]` or `python asg1.py [testfile #]`

 Where testfile # is the testfile that is unique for each terminal.
 See the testcases for examples.

+Note: This only works with localhost.